easytranslate-com/laas-api-magento-1-plugin/docs/README.md

 ### Create Projects / Access Existing Projects

 Go to System > EasyTranslate Projects.
 Click the "Add Project" button on the upper right corner.
-Add the basic project information and click "Save and Continue Edit":
+Add the basic project information and click "Save and Continue Edit".
+In this step you can also decide, if the translations shall be automatically imported or only on manual scheduling.

 ![EasyTranslate Magento 1 Create Project](images/easytranslate-m1-connector-create-project.png "EasyTranslate Magento 1 Create Project")